You planned months or years in advance.

-When you run yourself ragged checking off a tourist checklist and snapping that next Instagram shot, you miss out on the chance to disconnect from your thoughts and try a new mindset on for size.
-By slowing down and giving yourself the space to reflect on your life from a new country, and through the eyes of a different culture, you give yourself the biggest opportunity for personal growth.
+The thing is, when you run yourself ragged checking off a tourist checklist and snapping that next Instagram shot, you miss out on the chance to disconnect from your thoughts and experience your destination mindfully.

 Here are five mindfulness habits to connect with yourself, tap into your travel experience and come back happier from your next trip.